shopperlabs/docs/customization.md

   <div class="caption">Admin update setting</div>
 </div>

 In this interface you will update your store.
-Don't forget that the model used is the model `Shopper\Models\Setting`.
+Don't forget that the model used is the model `Shopper\Core\Models\Setting`.

 With the Shopper configuration you can completely change the architecture of this view and the data stored in the database.